johnmm/nltk-wiki/Sentiment-Analysis.md

 Sentiment analysis has a wide appeal as providing information about the subjective dimension of texts.
-It can be regarded as a classification technique, either binary (polarity classification) or multi-class categorization.
+It can be regarded as a classification technique, either binary (polarity classification into positive/negative) or multi-class categorization (e.g. positive/neutral/negative) .

-The most straightforward approaches are based on polarity lexicons, so the obvious first step is to add some of these to the NLTK data repository.
+Most approaches use a sentiment lexicon as a component (sometimes the only component).
+Lexicons can either be general purpose, or extracted from a suitable corpus, such as movie reviews with explicit ranking information.

-## Lexicons
+## General Lexicons

+The following seem to be easily available and have suitable licences:

-* SentiWordNet
+* SentiWordNet (CC-BY-SA)
-* Wiebe et al's Subjectivity Lexicon
+* Wiebe et al's Subjectivity Lexicon (GPL)

+There may well be other useful lexical resources that we could adopt.

 ## Training / Testing Data